 Below are five best practices for how stakeholders can work together to apply circular economy principles to ocean plastics pollution.

-1. Stop Plastics Generation at its Source
+1. Stop Plastics Generation at the Source

 To date, most ocean plastic initiatives have prioritized recycling.
 It’s an important short-term step to put a dent in the islands of floating trash and near-shore pollution that are already wreaking havoc on sea life and coastal communities.